haukitech/atlantis-image/README.md

 ## Versioning

 We use Semver 2.0.0 to tag this image.
-The major and the minor versions always match the major and minor versions of the upstream Atlantis image tag.
+The major, the minor and the patch versions always match the semantic version of the upstream Atlantis image.
+The build number is used to track the version of Hauki extensions.